TheLastScrub/delta-green-foundry-vtt-system/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Licenses, Citations and Shoutouts
+# Other Licenses, Citations and Shoutouts
 System Base Code
 This system is built upon on Matt Smith's (AKA Asacolips) excellent Boilerplate System and corresponding tutorial. https://gitlab.com/asacolips-projects/foundry-mods/foundryvtt-system-tutorial

-DIDACT GOTHIC
+DIDACT GOTHIC FONT

 The font used in many places is Didact Gothic, by Daniel Johnson and Cyreal. https://fonts.google.com/specimen/Didact+Gothic?query=did#about